pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

 This is the strategy used throughout the
 [Install Ops Man How to Guide][install-how-to] and the [Upgrading an Existing Ops Manager How to Guide][upgrade-how-to].
-This is also the strategy implicit in our Tanzu Application Service reference pipeline.

-The [Tanzu Application Service reference pipeline][reference-pipeline] is an example pipeline that can be used as a reference for your own foundation.
 Let's examine an example configuration repository that uses the "Single Repository for each Foundation" pattern: